UedaTakeyuki/mh-z19/README.md

 See this [wiki](https://github.com/UedaTakeyuki/mh-z19/wiki/How-to-use-in-your-program.).

 ### In case you can't get the value.
+Even if cabling seems no problem and uart seems to be prepateted well but you can't get sensor value.
 As [nincube8](https://github.com/nincube8) suggested that the [pull up](https://github.com/UedaTakeyuki/mh-z19/issues/22#issuecomment-683393350) by [1-5kΩ register](https://github.com/UedaTakeyuki/mh-z19/issues/26#issuecomment-744039360) can be working solution.
 Thank you [nincube8](https://github.com/nincube8)!

 ### Q&A
 Any questions, suggestions, reports are welcome!
 Please make [issue](https://github.com/UedaTakeyuki/mh-z19/issues) without hesitation!